peterviegas/spring-product-demo/README.md

 ## 🚀 Technologies Used

 - Java 17
-- Spring Boot 3.4.7 -> Changed for the version 3.2.5 (Problema of another version with @ControllerAdvice used in public class GlobalExceptionHandler )
+- initialized with Spring Boot 3.4.7 -> Changed for the version 3.2.5 (Problema of another version with @ControllerAdvice used in public class GlobalExceptionHandler )
 - Spring Web
 - Spring Data JPA
 - H2 In-Memory Database